-A family trust, also known as a credit shelter trust, is a specific type of trust that is used to protect family assets from estate taxes.
-A family trust can also be used to establish specific criteria for the distribution of trust assets to your beneficiaries, typically your spouse, children or other blood relatives.
-While a family trust offers many advantages, there are some disadvantages associated with using one to manage your assets.
+A family trust is a specific type of trust that can be used in some cases to protect family assets from estate taxes.
+A family trust can also be used to establish specific criteria for the distribution of trust assets to your beneficiaries.
+While a family trust offers many advantages, there are also some disadvantages associated with using one to manage your assets.

 Testamentary Family Trusts and Probate